Note: Files are in Adobe (PDF) format.

 The outlook for the water services sector is expected to be positive with opportunities arising from the State Government's consolidation exercise to provide a holistic water services in Selangor, Kuala Lumpur and Putrajaya.
 In the light of this opportunity, the Group through its wholly-owned subsidiary Nadi Biru Sdn Bhd, has ventured into the water pipe rehabilitation business through its subsidiary, Smartpipe Technology Sdn Bhd ("SPT").
 SPT had obtained the product certification and C1 license from Suruhanjaya Perkhidmatan Air Negara and is registered as a G7 contractor with the Construction Industry Development Board which enables SPT to undertake water and sewerage projects for both conventional and Compact Pipe ® technology.

-On the infrastructure and utilities, KPS-HCM Sdn Bhd ("KPS-HCM") was awarded with an infrastructure work for Pulau Indah Industrial Park by the main contractor, Central Spectrum Sdn Bhd.
-It is envisaged that the current order book of KPS-HCM will contribute positively to the Group's results for the financial year ending 2018.
-Going forward, KPS-HCM will actively identify and bid for similar projects to enhance the performance of the Group's infrastructure and utility segment.
+On the infrastructure and utilities, KPS-HCM Sdn Bhd ("KPS-HCM") is progressively completing the infrastructure work at Pulau Indah Infrastructure Park, Phase 3C.
+KPS-HCM will continue to actively identify and participate in tender bid for other similar projects to further strengthen the current book order and enhance the performance of the Group's infrastructure and utility segment.

-With the imminent takeover of the Group's 30% equity interest in Syarikat Pengeluar Air Selangor Sdn Bhd held through Viable Chip (M) Sdn Bhd, a wholly owned subsidiary of the Company, the Group is continuously assessing business opportunities in sectors where it already has existing investments as well as new business sectors or areas to ensure sustainability of the Group.
+With the imminent takeover of the Group's 30% equity interest in Syarikat Pengeluar Air Selangor Sdn Bhd held through Viable Chip (M) Sdn Bhd, a wholly owned subsidiary of the Company, the Group is continuously assessing business opportunities in sectors where it already has existing investments as well as new business sectors or areas to grow the Group further.

 The Group remains confident in the long-term prospects of the oil and gas sector as the Group expects an increase in demand for liquefied petroleum gas in the industrial and commercial sector while demand from domestic sectors shall remain strong over the next few years.